Our Mission

 RSP provides a full range of services to support research and sponsored programs, including:

-- Identifying Opportunities: Helping faculty and staff pursue new research initiatives and locate funding sources.
+- Identifying Opportunities: Helping faculty and staff pursue new research initiatives and secure funding.

 - Ensuring Compliance: Monitoring adherence to federal, state, local, and institutional regulations for human subjects, animal care, biosafety, radiation safety, and research integrity.